-This is by far going to be the most difficult experience to do in my opinion.
-First of all tons of people are going to want to build a custom lightsaber.
-Secondly, this experience only holds 14 people at a time and the experience is 20 minutes long.
+This is by far the most difficult experience to get into in Galaxy’s Edge.
+First of all tons of people want to build a custom lightsaber.
+Secondly, this experience only holds 14 people at a time and the experience is about 20 minutes long with entering and exiting.

-This is a real pity because Disney Imagineers worked so hard on creating a Star Wars Land that most people won’t be able to walk around and explore its natural beauty for the fear of having to get in line if they want to be able to drink that blue milk.
+Right now it’s great because Disney Imagineers worked so hard on creating a Star Wars Land that most guests will have plenty of time to walk around and explore its natural beauty without the fear of having to get in line if they want to be able to drink that blue milk.

 Disney’s Hollywood Studios:

-Hollywood Studios is going to face the same problems when Galaxy’s Edge opens in Late Fall 2019, but Disneyland is the park that’s going to take the brunt of the learning curve and when the Hollywood Studios versions opens hopefully they’ll be able to apply the lessons to help facilitate better crowd movement.
+Hollywood Studios is going to face less problems when Galaxy’s Edge opens on August 29 2019, with Disneyland being the park that takes the brunt of the learning curve for handling crowds and wait times.
+Once the Hollywood Studios versions opens hopefully they’ll be able to apply the lessons to help facilitate better crowd movement.

-The Hollywood Studios version will not have a reservation period (as of writing) and there won’t be any time limits but you’ll have longer to wait in line.
+The Hollywood Studios version will not have a reservation period (as of writing) and there won’t be any time limits but the virtual queue system is quite probably and you’ll probably have longer to wait in line.

 Of course having a FastPass for one of the attractions would help a lot, but Disney has already said they won’t be offering FastPass during the initial opening period.
 No word yet on how long that will last and they will be quite near impossible to acquire anyways, so you may as well come to peace with that reality now and know you’ll be waiting.